 There is no question that the rise and improvement of financial technology have made it easier than ever to get high-quality financial services.
 At the same time, it has made it easier for people to get access to the cash and capital they may need on a personal level.
 There is one area in particular where financial technology has made an important difference: getting a personal loan.
 Here’s a look at just how that is the case.

 What is a Personal Loan?

 In this instance, a personal loan is a small, unsecured loan that can usually be obtained over the internet, particularly fast depending on credit approval.
-These loans have many uses, including the ability to pay for large purchases, consolidate credit cards, pay off student loans, or more.
+These are loans without a guarantor and have many uses, including the ability to pay for large purchases, consolidate credit cards, pay off student loans, or more.
 They have a long history of being particularly useful for those who need access to cash quickly.
 The industry has been growing of late, and a rise in financial technology has been very helpful in this regard.

 Democratizing the Personal Loan Industry

 Democratizing is usually a term reserved for politics and governance, but in this case, it applies well to personal loans.
 Previously, if you need a loan, you would likely call your personal bank.
 From there, you’d have a chance to take out a loan at an interest rate they would set for you.
 There was competition, but until technology made it easier, you would not be able to easily determine another bank’s rates or repayment terms.
 As such, banks didn’t have as much to fear from the competition and they would be able to charge you higher interest rates.